KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * [What are rvalues and how do they relate to move semantics?](#rvalues)

-   * Rvalues are expiring/temporary values.
+   * Rvalues are values that are either temporary or on the verge of expiry
-   * Rvalues cannot be used directly, only through rvalue references
+   * Rvalues cannot be used directly, except through rvalue references
      <code>&amp;&amp;</code>.
-   * Rvalue references allow specifying a function overload for an expiring value.
+   * Rvalue references make it possible to specify a function overload for an expiring value.

 * [How is a move performed?](#move-constructor)